ladyeklipse/ZX-Pokemaster/README.txt

 ===========================================================
 V. Version history
 ===========================================================
+1.5
+ - Updated POKES and added a lot of files up to 2021 to match ZXDB and TOSEC.
 1.4
  - Switched to newer version of PyQt framework;
  - Added Windows installer for easier setup;